-The soul is of the spirit realm and by nature is already immortal and everlasting,
+The soul exists in the spirit realm and by nature was created for everlasting life,

 so any further discussion of everlasting life has to do with the body, not the soul;

-(this is further explained in our writing, “The nature and origin of human souls”).
+(This is further explained in our essay— “The nature and origin of human souls”)

 Unending life for the body is an idea first presented in Genesis 3:22,